gustavonogvi/MERKLETREE/README.md

 ## Dependencies

 - **Bouncy Castle Provider**: The Bouncy Castle cryptographic library is used for security purposes.
+[Download Here](https://www.bouncycastle.org/download/bouncy-castle-java/)
 - **Java I/O**: Standard Java I/O libraries are used for file handling.
 - **Java Security**: Java Security libraries are employed for cryptographic operations.